skwong25/Search_A_Movie_App/README.md

 ## An App for Movie Searches

-Searches for movies by keyword using the OMDB API, displaying information to the user and allowing them to sort results
+Searches for movies by keyword using the OMDB API, displaying information to the user and allowing them to sort results.

 User Reviews: